New York City, New York

 To ensure long-term commitment to the initiative, NYC Parks worked with its affiliated nonprofit Partnerships for Parks.
 The team hired 15 new outreach coordinators to cultivate local park stewards and advocates by encouraging a diverse array of residents to share their visions for their community park and stay involved.

-From the design phase through opening day and beyond, CPI aims to keep the community involved in their parks, to develop stewards who will ensure these parks are successful into the future.
+From the design phase through opening day and beyond, CPI aims to keep the community involved in their parks and to develop stewards who will ensure these parks are successful in the future.
 To date, CPI has developed community partner park groups at 55 of the 67 renovation sites.
 Together with these partners, CPI has helped to support community-led programs and events, from beautification projects to basketball days.

 Thanks to 400 newly hired playground associates, nearly 1.9 million youth and counting have participated in free sports and recreation programming in CPI parks and neighborhoods since the inception of CPI.